Lord Mayor Elect

 The election happens at Michaelmas, which is the 29th of September.
 The chosen candidate is known as the 'Lord Mayor Elect' until the day before the Lord Mayor's Show, when he or she is sworn into office in the Silent Ceremony.
 The Lord Mayor's Show then completes the process by delivering the new Lord Mayor to Westminster to swear loyalty to the Crown.

 The duty of the Lord Mayor, both traditionally and in the modern world, is to promote and represent the City of London.
-Alderman Mainelli will serve as a global ambassador for the UK-based financial and professional services industry.
+Alderman King will serve as a global ambassador for the UK-based financial and professional services industry.